 Given the limited history available for CAS and STACR bonds, we turned to our GSE database containing loan-level information on 67 million agency mortgages dating back to 1999, as well as our knowledge of the collateral pools and cashflow structures of the 104 CRT deals that had been issued through March 2020, to inform our view on the intrinsic value of existing CRT bonds.

-After assembling pools of pre-CRT mortgages to mimic the collateral profiles of existing CAS and STACR reference pools (considering characteristics such as LTV, debt-to-income (“DTI”), and FICO score), we used the experiences of the 2001 recession and 2008 global financial crisis (“GFC”) to simulate deal performance during these periods of economic stress.
+- After assembling pools of pre-CRT mortgages to mimic the collateral profiles of existing CAS and STACR reference pools (considering characteristics such as LTV, debt-to-income (“DTI”), and FICO score), we used the experiences of (a) the 2001 recession and (b) the 2008 global financial crisis (“GFC”) to simulate deal performance during these periods of economic stress.

-Expected cumulative net losses on selected CAS deals based on 2001 recession (lhs) and GFC (rhs) scenarios
+Expected cumulative net losses on selected CAS deals based on (a) 2001 recession and (b) GFC scenarios

 Source: the D. E. Shaw group.

 Please refer to the notes at the end of this paper for additional information regarding these charts.